CharacteristicMappingMethod/cmm-turbulence/README.md

    Makefile:
    - set the CUDA_PATH variable to match your cuda install location, default is located under *'/usr/local/cuda'*
    - set the GPU_ARCH variable to match your GPU architecture.
 This specifies the name of the NVIDIA GPU architecture that the CUDA files will be compiled for.
-Further information regarding the architecture can be found at "https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list".
+Further information regarding the architecture can be found [here](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-feature-list).
 Choose a version matching your architecture name.
    - compile the code in a shell by changing into the directory and running `make all`. check for errors, if not listed, please provide them as an issue along with the given error stack.